-The year 2022 will be witnessing one of the largest UI/UX makeovers, thanks to designers who have learned the change in user behavior over the past few years.
+The year 2023 will be witnessing one of the largest UI/UX makeovers, thanks to designers who have learned about the change in user behavior over the past few years.

-We will be seeing a greater level of mobile app customizations in 2022.
+We will be seeing a greater level of mobile app customization in 2023.
 It has become necessary to have a tailored UX in the process of app development.
 The use of Machine Learning and Artificial Intelligence will help with seamless integrations.

 We can see the rise of improved customization and personalized suggestions on Instagram’s algorithm where posts on the Explore tab depend on your interests as observed by the app.
 Other channels like SoundCloud and YouTube have intelligent suggestions as per the surfing habits, feedback, and previous media accessed.

 One of the physical features of the UI design trends we are observing in 2023 is rounded edges that make processing data easy by being comfortable for sensory perception.
 From flagship mobiles to seasoned leaders, all brands today are leaning towards rounded edges, making app designers work around the dimensions rather than fitting the app on screens as per the changing screen size.